tombensve/APS/README.md

 - "cluster" - This uses Vert.x EventBus for messages.
 If the next part of target is "all:" then a publish is done, otherwise a send.
 For publish the "all:" part is removed and the rest is used as address.
 This is provided by the APSVertxProvider bundle.

 - "amqp" - This currenlty uses Vert.x AMQP bridge, which apparently will be removed in the next major version of Vert.x.
-So this will need to be redone using the Java client for RabbitMQ.
+So this will need to be redone using some other client.
 This is currently provided by APSVertxProvider bundle.

 - No support for JMS, but all that is needed is to publish an implementation of APSBusRouter that uses JMS APIs.